Last checked : 07/03/2018

 If you use your own car to commute regularly from the country where you live to the country where you work, you have to register it and pay the relevant taxes in the country where you live - but not in the country where you work.

-If you drive a company car (registered in the country where you work), you may use it for private purposes in the country where you live without having to register it there.
-You would then be driving with foreign plates in the country where you live.
-This may cause concern for the local police, who have to check that people under their jurisdiction have paid national vehicle registration taxes.
+If you drive a company car (registered in the country where you work), you may also use it in the country where you live without having to register it there.
+Check the different conditions that apply to the use of company cars in the EU.